-To capture this growing target audience, just translate your marketing content into Spanish, and you’re all set, right?
+To capture this growing target audience, just translate your marketing content into Spanish with professional translation and you’re all set, right?

 Just like English in the U.S. vs. English in the U.K., not all Spanish is the same.
 With Spanish, from the many countries in Latin America to Spain, there are even more dialects.
 It’s not just about different pronunciations.
 Understand that many words have various meanings, depending on the dialect.
 This is true for many languages, including English, where elevator in the U.S. is known as lift in the U.K.